nvdh/paaf/README.md

     }
 ```

 **`@QuantumEntanglement`** : Sometimes you encounter code that should be refactored, but whatever you change in the code has side effects in parts of the codebase that seem totally unrelated.
-Since those effects are only visible after you run your tets suites of the other modules in your codebase, you should prevent other developers in your team to fiddle with this code as they won't be smart enough to understand the ripple effects.
+Since those effects are only visible after you run your test suites of the other modules in your codebase, you should prevent other developers in your team to fiddle with this code as they won't be smart enough to understand the ripple effects.